OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Blockchain transactions are publicly visible.

-• Resolving disputes based on on-chain data
+• Disputes can rely on on-chain data

 • Payment details are not private by default